Tia-Ali/character-casting-booth/JS_tutorial/js_intro.md

 ❌ Requires build tools and deeper knowledge

 ## Getting Started

-You can begin writing JavaScript with just a text editor (*NOT a word processor*) and a web browser:
+You can begin writing JavaScript with just a text editor (*NOT a word processor*) and a web browser, try copying the following into a text file, save the file as [file_name].html, then double click the same file to view it in your default browser:

 ```html
 <!DOCTYPE html>